The Honeydew Podcast is a comedy podcast totally like no other!

 He’s also Ryan’s guest on the Honeydew Podcast, where he highlights the lowlights of his 10-year relationship coming to an end.

-Bobby opens up about the struggles of going through a breakup and how he’s trying to stay positive in the face of adversity.
+Bobby opens up about the struggles of going through a breakup and staying positive in the face of adversity.
 He also shares his thoughts on friendship and how to know when it’s time to move on.

-If you’re looking for something relatable to listen to, look no further.
+Look no further if you’re looking for something relatable to listen to.

 Anthony Jeselnik – HoneyBlade